 How to request a change of name deed

-You will be required to attend in person and produce one of the following identity documents at the time of appointment:
+You will be required to attend the appointment in person and produce the following documents:

 - proof of identity – either your full birth certificate (showing parents’ names) or your current passport

 - proof of address – a recent bank statement or utility bill showing your correct address (to be recorded in the change of name deed)